Noxcrew/noxesium/README.md

 Noxesium
 ---
 A fabric mod centered around improving the user experience when playing on multiplayer servers.
-This mod will bring no notable performance improvements in single player.
+This mod brings no notable performance improvements in single player.

 Server developers are welcome to submit additional patches they need, however all non-performance changes must be fully optional to use.
 No client-side configuration is available as behaviour should be decided by the server.